altocodenl/cell/readme.md

    var paths = [];
 ```

-A flag that tells us whether we are inside a multiline text, which starts as `false`.
+A variable that tells us whether we are inside a multiline text, which starts as `false`.
+If it is not `false`, it will have a number, which represents the number of spaces that should be prepended to any lines inside the multiline text (besides the first line, which is already indented).

 ```js
    var insideMultilineText = false;